Neuromuscular Medicine Fellowship

 - A social worker from the multidisciplinary ALS Association and MDA clinics

-E. NEUROMUSCULAR RESEARCH ELECTIVE ROTATION
+E. NEUROMUSCULAR RESEARCH ELECTIVE ROTATION: 2 months

 During this training experience, we cover a variety of neuromuscular medicine topics using a combination of educational activities.